top of page

 The Hallway Between Houses

-Sometimes, the most spiritual thing we can do in that space is remind our own souls to praise.
-Not because we feel strong or grateful, but because we’re exhausted, spiritually and emotionally.
-A simple, “Thank You, Jesus” offered through fatigue is not small.
-Scripture tells us that God inhabits the praises of His people.
-Praise does not deny pain, but it does it reorient us.
-It pulls our focus away from what hurts and reminds us where our authority actually comes from.
+Praise also provides one of the greatest spiritual covering.
+Not because we feel strong or even grateful, but because we are exhausted, spiritually and emotionally.
+A simple, “Thank You, Jesus” offered through fatigue invites holy power.
+Scripture tells us God inhabits the praises of His people.
+Praise reorients us without denying the pain and uncertainty.
+It pulls our focus away from what hurts and reminds us of the source of our strength.

 Shame complicates hallway seasons.
 Those of us who have lived with shame and trauma often try to pack everything from the old house, just in case.
 We overthink.
 We distract ourselves.
 We numb out.
-We tell ourselves we need more time, more clarity, more information before we can move forward.
-What we are really doing is trying to avoid vulnerability.
+We tell ourselves we need more time, more clarity, and more information before we can move forward.
+Really, we are attempting to avoid vulnerability.

 God does not rush us through the hallway.
-He does not demand we know how to decorate the next house before we get there.
+Nor does He demand we know how to decorate the next house before we get there.
 He asks us to be present.
 To let go of what no longer belongs.
-To carry only what He asks us to carry.
+To carry only what He requires.
+In this way, prayer opens our hearts and minds to His packing instructions.

-If you’re here right now, standing between what was and what will be, you’re not failing.
+If you are standing between what was and what will be, you are not failing.
 You are transitioning.

 Prayer

 Father God, Thank You for meeting us in the in-between places.
-Forgive us for trying to control what You’re asking us to trust.
+Forgive us for trying to control rather than trust.
 Where shame tells us to hide, help us choose humility instead.
 Where fear urges us to pack everything from the past, show us what belongs in the next season.
-Teach us to live in this moment, to praise You here, and to trust that You are already waiting for us on the other side.
+Teach us to live in this moment, to praise You here, and to embrace that You are already waiting for us on the other side.

 Amen.